Skip to main content

 Publish

-• Once approved, items become discoverable in both Revit and the web app, marked with the green Library icon.
+Approved items become discoverable in both Revit and the web app, marked with the green Library icon.
+They can also be grouped into curated Lists — starter packs, discipline kits, sector-specific libraries, and similar.

 Monitor